CSCfi/csc-user-guide/docs/support/tutorials/julia.md

          exeflags="--project=.")

 # We use the `@everywhere` macro to include the task function in the worker processes.
-# We must call `@everwhere` after adding worker processes; otherwise the code won't be included in the new processes.
+# We must call `@everywhere` after adding worker processes; otherwise the code won't be included in the new processes.
 @everywhere function task()
     (
         id=myid(),